 - Mulan’s Lunar New Year Procession

-- Special appearances by some popular Disney Characters—including Mickey and Minnie—dressed in colorful costumes
+- Special appearances by some popular Disney Characters—including Mickey, Minnie and Mushu—dressed in colorful attire

 - Innovative menus celebrating delicious Asian cuisine